Skip to content

 • Understand the unique aspects of grief in later life

-• How to deliver care that respects traditional healing practices and community structures
+• Describe elder health care considerations that address traditional healing practices

 Moderator